$50 Off Any Repair

 Check the humidity level in your home.
 Excessive humidity could indicate a clogged AC drain line.

-Since your HVAC system keeps humidity at a safe, healthy level, you don’t want to ignore this issue.
+Because your HVAC system maintains a safe, healthy humidity level, you shouldn’t ignore this issue.
 If you do, you risk costly mechanical problems.

 A clogged AC drain line can cause the air conditioner to shut down completely.